Kentucky Cream Pull Candy

 Maxine (Mom) Blakeman from Lancaster Kentucky, started making the candy from her home in the 1940s.
 She made it available to the patrons at her restaurant.
 She started marketing her candy in 1961.
 Mom Blakeman’s Candy is still sold today here in Kentucky.

-Kentucky Cream Pull Candy is cooked to a hard-ball stage, poured onto a very cold marble slab, and when cooled enough to handle, is pulled like Taffy and stretched into a long piece of candy with ridges on the top and cut into pieces with scissors.
-It is left overnight to cream.
 Many years ago candy makers thought the only way to get this candy to turn out perfect was to stand outside in freezing cold temperatures to pull it.
 Many years later, we now know that this is not necessary.
 Years ago and today, most people think that you cannot make this candy when it is raining or humid outside.
-Well, I’m here to disagree with this common belief among most candy makers.
+Well, I’m here to disagree with this common belief among some candy makers.
 I have turned out my very best batches of this candy on rainy and humid days.

 Some people enlist the help of a second person to help them pull this candy.
 Others use a large hook to pull it, especially if they are making several batches of it.
+The candy gets placed over the hook and gravity pulls it down.

 TIPS